scruwi/container/README.md

 }
 ```

-You can fetch some default parameters from ParameterResolver:
+You can fetch some default parameters from the ParameterResolver:

 ```php
     public function __invoke(Container $container, ParameterResolver $resolver, BuildContext $context): object